torrid-fish/ETTODAY-Shorts-Generator/readme.md

 ## Done List
 - Basic audio processing
 - Script generator
-- Image (Still processing...)
+- Image Done (Generate image)
+- Main function merged (half)

 ## Todo List
 The are few things that we must complete:
+- Apply video editing based on what we have
-- Merge all functions
+- Merge the front end with main function

 There are few things that we might be able to imporve:
 - Use threads to speed up API querying